 9) Medellín to Santa Marta/Palomino

-In Palomino, I got bit over a hundred times on both of my legs by sand flies.
+Palomnia is a popular beach town in the north of Colombia.
+But I got bit over a hundred times on both of my legs by sand flies while I was there.
 And they itch like crazy.
 People looked like meth addicts on the beach because of scratching their stings.

 💡Bring bug repellent.
 Lots of it.